BROKEN SKY

 It’s huge, Jack thought.
 I haven’t heard a drone like that in … I’ve never heard one like that.

-The machine thwupped more like a helicopter, and an ominous minor chord overlay the familiar rhythm of spinning blades as it headed for the family workshop in the industrial park.
+The machine thwupped more like a helicopter, and an ominous minor chord overlaid the familiar rhythm of spinning blades as it headed for the family workshop in the industrial park.
 It’s got a chipped rotor.
 I guess I’ll be replacing that first thing in the morning.

 His tiny second-floor bedroom overlooked the fields, not the street, and was small enough for him to roll over and flip the curtain aside without getting out of bed.
 Huh?
 No landing lights.

 - - - - -